-Preheat the oven to 170C.
+Preheat the oven to 180C.
 Grease and line a 2lb loaf tin.

-Beat together the sunflower oil, sugar, eggs and orange essence until thick and creamy.
+Beat together the sunflower oil, sugar, eggs and lemon essence until thick and creamy.

-Fold in the flour, followed by the carrot, and mixed spice.
+Fold in the flour, followed by the carrot, orange zest and mixed spice.

 Transfer to the prepared cake tin and bake in the preheated oven for 1 hour.